qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-13_Test_Doubles/Chapter-13_Test_Doubles.md

 // This fake implements the FileSystem interface.
 This interface is also
 // used by the real implementation. public class FakeFileSystem implements FileSystem {
     // Stores a map of file name to file contents.
 The files are stored in
-// memory instead of on disk since tests shouldn’t need to do disk I/O. private Map<String, String> files = new HashMap<>(); @Override public void writeFile(String fileName, String contents) {
+    // memory instead of on disk since tests shouldn’t need to do disk I/O. private Map < String, String > files = new HashMap < > ();@ Override
+    public void writeFile(String fileName, String contents) {
         // Add the file name and contents to the map. files.add(fileName, contents);
     }

   	@Override
-public String readFile(String fileName) { String contents = files.get(fileName);
+    public String readFile(String fileName) {
+        String contents = files.get(fileName);
         // The real implementation will throw this exception if the
-// file isn’t found, so the fake must throw it too. if (contents == null) { throw new FileNotFoundException(fileName); }
+        // file isn’t found, so the fake must throw it too. if(contents == null) {
+            throw new FileNotFoundException(fileName);
+        }
         return contents;
     }
 }
 ```